cpfaff/vim-my-setup/README.md

 The next step is for ruby version manager users only.
 You need to edit the script and set the ruby version you normally use.
-You can set this in set this in the variable `rub_version` as shown in the example below.
+You can set this in set this in the variable `ruby_version` as shown in the example below.

 - Open the installer: